- Personal Development and Professional Learning for Teachers – Introduction

 - set time apart for learning new things – otherwise you might end up not finding the time to professionally develop.

 As for a more general view on time management, check this 50-min YouTube video training by a former American Express Europe executive.
-And here you are with a free self-study course on time management basics offered online by a German Institute of Technology.
+Find a free self-study course on time management basics online by a German Institute of Technology via the OnCampus network.

 5. Professional Learning for Teacher’s and how to Address Tensions